stackbit-projects/spectacular-spider-269e9/src/pages/index.md

     background_color: secondary
 template: advanced
 excerpt: >-
-  Bridge9 make it possible for Start-ups to find, attract and retain *global talent*.
+  Bridge9 makes it possible for Start-ups to find, attract and retain *global talent*.
 We offer guidance through the maze of international hiring and day-to-day running of global, distributed teams.
 ---